scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-marcos-ebrahim.md

 ### What makes you choose digital over traditional painting?

-Let me describe it like this: “The Undo-Time Machine -- the great digital button”.
+Let me describe it like this: "The Undo-Time Machine -- the great digital button".
 Beside the ability to make changes in illustrations easily, I found its benefit when I tried to work with authors and they asked me to make changes that I couldn't have made in traditional painting without redoing the illustration from scratch.

 ### How did you find out about Krita?